sendyhalim/balaur/README.md

 #Usage
+**NOTE**
+You don't have to follow this structure, you are free to define your own structure, this structure is just my convention

 For example I have a web app and it has 2 parts, user and blog, with `balaur` it would be like this:

 **Structure**